-Nielsen data, which tracks viewing minutes in the United States, suggests the show had a relatively strong debut there, although there’s more data to come.
+Nielsen data, which tracks viewing minutes in the United States, suggests the show had a relatively strong debut there, although more data is yet to come.
 The two main shows beating 1899 were Wednesday and Dead to Me.

 Here’s their viewing data thus far:

-Let’s move to raw top 10 data tracked by friend of What’s on Netflix, FlixPatrol.
+Let’s move to the raw top 10 data tracked by a friend of What’s on Netflix, FlixPatrol.